Polyanyanwu/graces-buffet-pp4/docs/testing.md

 The views automated test affirmed that:

-1. THe home page responds
+1. The home page responds
 2. Anonymous user is disallowed to post a booking
 3. Check that cuisine choice is required